stanford-cs248/shading/README.md

 __What to do in C++ client code:__

-We have set up a new framebuffer for each spotlight to render its shadow pass, their handles are stored in `shadowFrameBufferId_`.
+We have created a seperate framebuffer for each spotlight.
+For each light the C++ code will render the scene from the perspective of the light into this framebuffer.
+(This is often called a "shadow map generation pass", or a "shadow pass".
+The term "pass" is jargon that refers to a pass over all the scene geometry when rendering.)
+Handles for these per shadow map framebuffers are stored in `shadowFrameBufferId_`.
-In `Scene::renderShadowPass`, you need to bind GL to the correct framebuffer as its render target for the render pass.
+In `Scene::renderShadowPass`, you need to configure OpenGL to render to the correct framebuffer when performing shadow map generation passes.
-You also need to compute the correct view and projection matrix for the shadow pass rendering.
-You can look at `Scene::render` for how that is set-up for the final rendering with the real camera.
+You also need to compute the correct view and perspective projection matrix for the shadow pass rendering.
+You might want to look at `Scene::render` for an example of how view and perspective projection matrices are set-up for the final rendering from the perspective of the real scene camera.
 Finally, you need to compute and store a `worldToShadowLight` matrix for every light that goes from world space to "light space".
 More details are in the starter code.

-However, you might be wondering what is the definition of the "light space"?
-It is a coordinate space where the virtual camera is at the position of the spotlight, looking directly in the spotlight's direction, and after applying perspective projection.
+You might be wondering what is the definition of the "light space"?
+It is a coordinate space where the virtual camera is at the position of the spotlight, looking directly in the direction of the spotlight, and after applying perspective projection.
 You need to adjust the transform so that *after homogeneous divide* vertices that fall on screen during shadow map rendering are in the [0,1]^2 range and valid scene depths between the near and far clipping planes are in the [0-1] range.
 You encourage you to read more about the [coordinate systems of shadow mapping here](https://learnopengl.com/Advanced-Lighting/Shadows/Shadow-Mapping).

 We have set-up the shadow textures as an [Array Texture](https://www.khronos.org/opengl/wiki/Array_Texture) that connects to the shadow-pass frame buffers.
-Once you have set-up the client code correctly, you should be able to visualize a depth map by pressing 'v'.
+Once you have set-up the client code correctly, you should be able to visualize the depth map (for the first spotlight) that you generate from your shadow pass pressing 'v'.

 ![Depth Map](misc/depth_map.png?raw=true)

-The last step in the client code is to pass the array texture to the shader in `Mesh::internalDraw`, as you have done twice now with normal map and environment map.
+The last step in the client code is to pass the array texture that is __written to__ during the shadow map generation passes as an input texture to the fragment shader (for sampling from) that is used in the final render pass that actually renders the scene.
+(Recall these bindings are set up in `Mesh::internalDraw`, as you have done twice now with normal map and environment map.)
-For Array Textures the syntax is a little different.
+Sampling from Array Textures in the GLSL fragment shader requires a slightly different syntax.
 Look in `Scene::visualizeShadowMap` and `media/shadow_viz.frag` to see how to use it.
-In `Mesh::internalDraw`, you also need to pass an array of matrices from object space to each "light space" to the shader.
+In `Mesh::internalDraw`, you also need to pass your shaders an array of matrices representing object space to "light space" transforms for all shadowed lights.
 See starter code for details.

 __What to do in the vertex shader:__